The Land Before Time (film): Plot

-During the age of the dinosaurs, a famine forces groups of dinosaurs to look for an oasis known as the Great Valley.
+During the Mesozoic, a famine forces groups of dinosaurs to look for an oasis known as the Great Valley.
 A "longneck" dinosaur hatches a single baby named Littlefoot.
-Years later, Littlefoot encounters and plays with Cera, a young "three-horn" dinosaur until her father intervenes and says "three-horns never play with longnecks".
+While traveling to the Great Valley, Littlefoot encounters and plays with Cera, a young "three-horn" dinosaur until her father sends him away, citing the belief that dinosaurs should keep to their own species.
 In the evening Littlefoot plays with Cera again until a large "sharptooth" dinosaur pursues them.
-Littlefoot's mother eventually comes to their rescue, but is fatally wounded.
+Littlefoot's mother eventually comes to their rescue but is fatally wounded.
 During the struggle, an earthshake strikes and splits the land, swallowing up the sharptooth and dividing Littlefoot, Cera, and other dinosaurs from their herds; several die in the process.
 Before dying, Littlefoot's wounded mother gives him some words of advice about finding the Great Valley: "let your heart guide you.
 It whispers, so listen closely".
-Confused, and in-grief, Littlefoot meets Rooter, an old "clubtail" who consoles him.
+Confused, and in-grief, Littlefoot meets Rooter, an old "clubtail" who is initially grumpy towards him, but proceeds to console him after he opens up about his mother.
 Littlefoot is then guided by his mother's voice telling him to follow the sun to the Great Valley.
 First, he must pass several landmarks, such as a rock formation that resembles a Longneck and the "Mountains that Burn".

-Later Littlefoot meets a young "bigmouth" dinosaur named Ducky and a young "flyer" dinosaur named Petrie, themselves separated from their families during the earthshake, who accompany him on his journey.
-Looking for her own kind, Cera finds the unconscious sharptooth inside a ravine and inadvertently wakes him up.
+Later on, Littlefoot meets a young "bigmouth" dinosaur named Ducky and a young "flyer" dinosaur named Petrie who has yet to learn to fly, themselves separated from their families during the earthshake, who accompany him on his journey.
+Looking for her own kind herself, Cera finds the unconscious sharptooth inside a ravine and, believing him to be dead, rams him until she wakes him up.
 She escapes and bumps into Littlefoot, Ducky, and Petrie.
 While describing her encounter, she accidentally flings Ducky in the direction of a lone hatching "spiketail" egg, from which a male emerges; Ducky names the hatchling "Spike" and inducts him into the group.
-Seeking the Great Valley, they discover a cluster of trees, which is depleted by a herd of longnecks.
+Seeking the Great Valley themselves, Littlefoot and the others discover a cluster of trees, which is depleted by a herd of longnecks.
 Searching for remaining growth, they discover a single leaf-bearing tree, and obtain food by stacking atop each other and pulling it down.
 Cera remains aloof, but at nightfall, she and everyone else gravitate to Littlefoot's side for warmth and companionship.